khaizr0/Hackintosh-Dell-inspiron-3458/README.md

 4. Click Continue, Continue, Agree

-5. Select Macintosh SSD, or name of your existing drive, where you want to install El Capitan and click Continue
+5. Select name of your existing drive, where you want to install Macos Mojave and click Continue

 6. Upon completion, system will restart

 7. Press the F12 to choose boot device

 8. Choose under UEFI Boot:

-9. When Clover boot screen appears, choose Macintosh SSD or name of your existing drive
+9. When OC boot screen appears, choose your existing name drive

-10. After installed successfull, copy your EFI folder from your USB to Hard drive and ready to go :)
+10. After Booted successfull, copy your EFI folder from your USB to Hard drive and ready to go :)

 ## IF you wanna ask something:
 - [Olarila](https://www.olarila.com "Olarila") Website